emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter1/lesson2.md

 2. **Emerging Platform**: As a relatively new blockchain, Flow is continually evolving and improving.
 While this means there may be occasional bugs, it also presents an excellent opportunity to learn and utilize Flow and Cadence.

 3. **Learning Resources**: As Flow is relatively new, learning resources may be scarce.
-This course aims to bridge that gap by providing comprehensive guidance on developing DApps with Flow and Cadence.
+This course aims to bridge that gap by providing comprehensive guidance on developing iOS Moible DApps with Flow and Cadence.

 4. **Success Stories**: Flow has already witnessed successful DApps like NBATopShot, which achieved significant popularity and recognition.